xt0fer/RetroJava/README.md

 DO NOT use IntelliJ, or other code editors.

 The point of this lab is to understand how to create a java program using only shell tools.
+All the .txt files are just samples of text and just used as input.
+(If it matters, they are all in UTF-8 format.)

 CountInFile should get the command line arguments, and then create a FileCounting object and call a method named: